 La Rochelle Tourism & Hospitality School

 Located in La Rochelle and Tours, La Rochelle Tourism & Hospitality School is one of the top tourism and destination schools in France.
 Their master’s in tourism and destination management is recognised around the world as a top-notch degree because of its experiential educational model and its association with the Excelia Group, one of the world’s leading business schools.
 Aside from learning excursions across France, an advantage of the programme at La Rochelle Tourism and Hospitality School is its focus on digital technology, which it identifies as the factor most rapidly changing the tourism industry.
-Studying at La Rochelle is bound to leave you with knowledge, energy and potential to jump headfirst into the hospitality and tourism sector.
+Studying at La Rochelle is bound to leave you with the knowledge, energy and potential to jump headfirst into the hospitality and tourism sector.

 Finally, Oxford Brookes’ international hospitality, events and tourism management master’s degree is another high-quality programme.
 Students have the option to complete the degree in one year, or two years in “sandwich mode” with a full-time paid internship, meaning there is a lot of flexibility within this degree.
 Another advantage of studying at Oxford Brookes is that it does not require any academic nor professional background in hospitality.
 Students learn through classroom instruction as well as with the guidance of an individual senior professional, who helps you make career decisions and develop your business skills.

 Having read about the top master’s programmes in hospitality and tourism, hopefully, you have a better understanding of what may be the next step in your journey.
 You might also be interested in reading about the 10 best places to study in Europe.